 - RAs must be able to commit 20 hours per week to the position.

 - Build community through social and educational programming.

 - Complete administrative tasks such as room inventories, maintenance requests, etc.

 - Provide students with information about campus resources.

 On average, RAs work with 35-45 residents.
 This requires you to be sensitive to the needs, values, and lifestyles of many different types of people.
 This kind of understanding takes self-confidence, openness, and strength of character.
 RAs are supervised by professional staff members who offer lots of training, support, team building, and 1:1 supervision.
 Every RA is a member of a staff of 3-16 people.
 Being a part of a team provides support and challenge.
 Together as a staff, RAs set the climate for their hall and create a comfortable community for residents.

-Equal Access/Affirmative Action institution
+UNH is an Equal Opportunity/Equal Access/Affirmative Action institution